 What is the Dependants’ Protection Scheme?

-Dependants’ Protection Scheme is a term life insurance scheme which is automatically extended to all Singaporeans and PRs between 21 and 60.
+Dependants’ Protection Scheme is a term life insurance scheme which is automatically extended to all Singaporeans and PRs between ages 21 and 65.
 It’s not compulsory, but you have to opt out if you don’t want to be covered.